ThinkR-open/isc-proposal-licence/proposal_licence.md

 ### Licensing: documentation & consulting

-The first part of the plan is to gather documentation and notes about current state of open source licences, and to decipher compatibility and incompatibly elements inside these licenses.
+The first part of the plan is to gather documentation and notes about current state of open source licenses, and to decipher compatibility and incompatibly elements inside these licenses.

 This first steps will include:

   - gathering information from current state of open source licenses.
-  - (if needed) consulting one/several lawyers specialized in open source to gather advice about our findings.
+  - (if needed) consulting one/several lawyer(s) specialized in open
+    source to gather advice about our findings.

 ### Licensing: guidelines